The Pink Panther |

 Son of the Pink Panther

-Characters and actors in Bold appeared in other films in the series.
+Characters and actors in Bold returned to appear in other films in the series.

 |Inspector Jacques Clouseau||Peter Sellers|